 “Toil Behind the Footlights: The Spectacle of Female Suffering and the Rise of Musical Comedy,” Frontiers: A Journal of Women’s Studies 40.1 (May 2019), 122-145.

-The Dressing Room: Backstage Stories and American Film (monograph)
+The Dressing Room: Backstage Stories and American Film (Rutgers University Press)

 Actress (“Madeline”), Guy and Madeline on a Park Bench, dir.
 Damien Chazelle (Variance Films, 2009)